 Celtic Christmas Music

-Áine’s new holiday album is now available on all your favorite downloading and streaming services.
-The first single (see above) is a beautiful song in Irish “The Seven Joys of Mary.”
+Áine’s latest holiday album - and all her holiday and Christmas albums - are available on all your favorite downloading and streaming services.
+The most popular single is a beautiful song in Gaelic (Irish) “The Seven Joys of Mary.”

 The album was co-produced with Jon Evans (Tori Amos, Sarah McLachlan) and features Minogue's vocals and Irish harp, Evan’s multi instrumental chops and a host of acoustic stars from folk, classical and jazz including Irish phenom, Séamus Egan (Brothers McMullen, Solás), Billy Novick (Great Gatsby), Vermont cello hero, Eugene Friesen, (Paul Winter Consort) as well as the soulful singing of Alasdair Halliday.

 These eleven tracks include two original holiday songs by Áine.
 The title track “Epiphany,” was inspired by the famed T.S.
 Eiiot poem “The Journey of the Maji” and sets the mood for Áine's unique album of Christmas favorites old and new.
 Fans of Minogue’s holiday music are sure to be delighted with these six vocal and five instrumental tracks of her trademark soothing harp and vocals, perfect for this season of joy and the inner fire.

 To read more about Epiphany, you can click here

 “Aine Minogue… A balm for our times" Entertainment Weekly

 Áine Minogue has been a staple of the Irish and Celtic music scene for many years completing sixteen solo albums to date.
 She is prominently featured on numerous compilations, many of which spent months on the Billboard 100 music charts (World, Folk, New Age, Classical) Minogue is also a frequent contributor to TV soundtracks.

 Want to learn how to make your Christmas irish?